cran/gameR/README.md

 The README is generated by [README.Rmd](https://github.com/nathansam/gameR/blob/main/README.Rmd).
-Please update this file with the palettes you are contributing (the palettes are in alphabetical order) and knit the file before committing and pushing your contributions.
+Please update this file with the palettes you are contributing (the palettes are in alphabetical order), and knit the file before committing and pushing your contributions.

 ### Credit